reflectoring/reflectoring.github.io/_posts/2020-03-30-spring-boot-application-events-explained.md

   @Async
   @EventListener
   void handleAsyncEvent(String event) {
-    System.out.println(String.format("Async event recevied: %s", event));
+    // handle event
   }
 }
 ```

 To make the `@Async` annotation work, we also have to annotate one of our `@Configuration` classes or the `@SpringBootApplication` class with `@EnableAsync`.

+The above code example also shows that we can use `String`s as events.
+Use at your own risk. **It's better to use data types specific for our use case so as not to conflict with other events**.

 ## Transaction-Bound Events

 Spring allows us to bind an event listener to a phase of the current transaction.
-This allows events to be used with more flexibility when the outcome of the current transaction actually matters to the listener.
+This allows events to be used with more flexibility when the outcome of the current transaction matters to the listener.

 When we annotate our method with `@TransactionalEventListener`, we get an extended event listener that is aware of the transaction: